 - If you wish, now you can go to the Smart Home Manager on your device and customize the settings to your liking.

-There are a couple things to consider when deciding whether to rent or buy your AT&T equipment.
+There are a couple of things to consider when deciding whether to rent or buy your AT&T equipment.
 One consideration is cost, of course.
 Take your modem as an example.
-If you purchase one, it will probably cost around $50-$100, and then you own it for as long as it works, which should be at least three or four years.
-AT&T’s equipment rental fee ranges from $6 to 10 a month.
+If you purchase one, it will probably cost around $50 to $100, and then you own it for as long as it works, which should be at least three or four years.
+AT&T’s equipment rental fee ranges from $6 to 10/mo.
 In theory, you could save hundreds of dollars by purchasing your own modem.

 But that doesn’t quite tell the whole story.
 AT&T would rather have you using its equipment.
 That’s probably partly because it gets a little more money out of your pocket and into theirs, but it’s also how they can be sure that the equipment is correct for your particular setup.
 Plus, it’s the equipment that their technicians are trained to install.
 So the company makes it easy for you to rent your modem, router or other equipment directly from them.